DFE-Digital/architecture/governance/technical-governance.md

 ---

-# Technical design assurance
+# Technical governance

 We have different ways of delivering services in DfE.
-But we always need to assure that the technical design of our services meets the necessary [standards](../../standards/architecture-standards).
+But we always need to ensure that the technical design of our services meets the necessary [standards](../../standards/architecture-standards).
 We want to make sure we're doing the right things (through governance) and doing things right (through assurance).
 And not slowing down delivery in the process.

-We’re testing a self-certification, exception-based approach for technical design assurance.
+We’re testing a self-certification, exception-based approach for technical design governance.
 The core principle being that a team should be able to easily find and apply the DfE technical standards in their work.

 Assuming a technical design complies with the standards, the team should not experience any friction in delivery.
-Where there is an exception – either there is no standard, it’s not possible to comply or the standard needs updating – there is a process for agreeing what to do.
+Where there is an exception - where there is no standard, it’s not possible to comply or the standard needs updating – there is a process for agreeing what to do.
 This might involve a few or several people, depending on the complexity of the decision to be made.

 ## Responsibilities and decision-making